ThanhKien00/java-journey/Chapter 1/Java-in-Definition.md

 In the last so years, Java tries to modernize its language syntax somewhat, to address concerns about verbosity and provide features more similar to programmers coming from other popular languages.
 For example, Java 8 added some impact features like Lambda expressions and Stream API.
-It changed the way that Java developers suffered 😭.
+It gave developers a slightly less painful way to suffer 😭.

 // TODO: migrate to Java History.
 As we'll discuss later, the Java project has transitioned to a new release model.
 In this new model, Java versions are